malcolm-kee/malcolm-kee/src/markdown/2018-05-01-my-first-meetup.md

 date: "2018-05-01"
 title: "My first Meetup"
 tags: ["meetup"]
+summary: "A journal on my first Meetup experience"
 ---

 Last week, I have hosted my first Meetup.
 Even though only one attendee show up, but in overall the experience is quite good.